 Some states do not require CEU’s to maintain an RN license.
 Examples include Arizona, Colorado, Connecticut, Hawaii, Maine, Maryland, and Indiana.
 Several states also require HIV/AIDS education such as New York, Minnesota, and Kentucky.
 It is important for nurses to check their state’s RN credentialing body for exact CEU requirements.

-Part Nine How Do I Get A Dermatology Nursing Job?
+Part Seven How Do I Get a Dermatology Nursing Job?

 Dermatology nurses can work in a variety of settings including, but not limited, to: